hashicorp/consul/plugin.md

 When exporting metrics the *Namespace* should be `plugin.Namespace` (="coredns"), and the *Subsystem* should be the name of the plugin.
 The README.md for the plugin should then also contain a *Metrics* section detailing the metrics.

 If the plugin supports dynamic health reporting it should also have *Health* section detailing on some of its inner workings.

+If the plugins supports signalling readiness it should have a *Ready* section detailing how it works.

 ## Documentation